 WHAT YOU SHOULD KNOW:

-- If you do not get treatment for LD, your lung problems may worsen.
-Your Lungs may fill up with fluid and make it hard for you to breathe.
-The germs may cause damage to other organs such as your heart and kidneys.
-If LD is left untreated, you may die.
-Ask your caregiver if you have any questions about your condition, treatment, or care.
+Without treatment, your lung problems may worsen.
+Your lungs may fill up with fluid and make it hard for you to breathe.
+The infection may spread to other parts of your body and cause damage to other organs, such as your heart and kidneys.
+This can be life-threatening.

 WHILE YOU ARE HERE: